Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Introduction

-The modes of the gauge invariant perturbations, namely the tensor modes and, e.g., the modes of the Mukhanov-Sasaki scalar (which are specially suitable in the case of flat spatial topology), propagate in the Early Universe subject to dynamical equations that can be written like those of a harmonic oscillator with a time-dependent mass.
-When one considers these modes in LQC, both in the hybrid and in the dressed metric approach, the evolution equations remain of the same harmonic-oscillator type (at least in certain regimes), but the time-dependent masses change with respect to General Relativity, incorporating corrections that are due to quantum geometry effects \cite{hybrmass}.
-These corrected masses are given by expectation values of some (few) operators on the quantum state of the geometry \cite{hybrref,dressed2,dressed4}.
-Furthermore, in homogeneous and isotropic LQC, there exists an ample family of states that remain peaked during the whole of their evolution \cite{ap,iaps,taveras}.
-The trajectory of the peak follows the Einsteinian dynamics except in regions with large matter density, equal or greater than some few percents of the Planck density \cite{ap}.
-For these large densities, the evolution is modified by the quantum effects with respect to General Relativity, avoiding the cosmological singularity.
-Nevertheless, the new trajectory still follows a Hamiltonian dynamics, described by a Hamiltonian constraint that includes the quantum corrections in an effective way \cite{ap,taveras,AG}.
-In interesting physical situations, the quantum state of the geometry should be so well peaked on the solutions of this effective dynamics that, instead of dealing with the quantum expectation values that determine the time-dependent masses of the perturbations, it should suffice to approximate them with their effective counterpart, equal to the evaluation on the peak trajectory.
+The modes of the gauge-invariant perturbations, namely the tensor modes and, e.g., the modes of the Mukhanov-Sasaki scalar (which are specially suitable in the case of flat spatial topology), propagate in the Early Universe subject to dynamical equations that can be written in GR like those of a harmonic oscillator with a time-dependent mass.
+In a large family of approaches to Canonical Quantum Cosmology \cite{HH,dressed1,dressed2,hybrinf3,hybrref,hybrmass}, the evolution equations of these modes ultimately remain of the same harmonic-oscillator type (at least in certain regimes), but the time-dependent masses change with respect to General Relativity, incorporating corrections that are due to quantum gravitational effects.
+These corrected masses are typically given by expectation values of some (few) operators on the part of the quantum state that describes the homogeneous geometry \cite{hybrref}.
+Furthermore, if this partial wavefunction displays a kind of effective behavior, in the sense that it remains peaked on a certain geometry during the whole of the evolution, instead of dealing with the quantum expectation values that determine the time-dependent masses of the perturbations, it should suffice to approximate them with their effective counterpart, equal to the evaluation on the peak trajectory.
+A frequent scenario is that the trajectory of this peak follows the Einsteinian dynamics except in certain regions with large quantum effects (see e.g. \cite{ap,kiefer}).
+Moreover, in cases like LQC, the new trajectory still follows a Hamiltonian dynamics, described by a Hamiltonian constraint that includes the quantum corrections in an effective way \cite{ap,AG}.